digst/cloud/design.md

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services cf. [NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

-Cloud First means that cloud technology shold always be considered when designing.
-Simply because the above mentioned characteristica are generally desirable and for the foreseen future best can be reached through the use of cloud technology.
-A Cloud First principle etails second and perpherps third alternatives.
+Cloud First means that cloud technology should always be considered when designing.
+Simply because the above mentioned characteristics are generally desirable and for the foreseen future best can be reached by the use of cloud technology.
+However, a Cloud First principle entails second and perhaps third line alternatives.
 Organisations should always choose the best tool for the job, duly respecting the relative long life time of government it-solutions and the everchanging overall organisation.